octue/django-dag-cte/README.md

 ### Start a repo

 Create your own repository on github, using this repo as a template.
 Call it what you like.
-In this example, let's say your github username is `armadillo-queen` and your new repository is called `django-rabid-armadillo`.
+In this example, let's say your github username is `armadillo-queen` and your new repository is called `django-dag-cte`.

 ### Replace template items